-You can name the Fossey Fund as a beneficiary of all or part of any individual or group life insurance policy, or as a contingent beneficiary should your other beneficiaries not survive you.
+You can name the Dian Fossey Gorilla Fund as a beneficiary of all or part of any individual or group life insurance policy, or as a contingent beneficiary should your other beneficiaries not survive you.
 If you donate the policy directly to the Fossey Fund, you will also receive an income tax deduction.
-Because insurance doesn’t pass through your will, it avoids probate.
+Because insurance does not pass through your will, it avoids probate.

 Life insurance can be used in many ways to help you make charitable gifts more effectively.
 One example is the use of life insurance to “replace” funds in your estate that have been given to the Fossey Fund.
 The life insurance policy proceeds serve to provide an inheritance for heirs that might not otherwise be available.